youssef-attai/fytm-api/README.md

 and the YouTube video ID
 (i.e. the gibberish after **v=** in: https://www.youtube.com/watch?v=dQw4w9WgXcQ).

-The tracks are saved to the database so that everyone can find it next time they search for it.
+The added tracks are saved to the database, so that everyone can find them next time they search for them.

 Users can do the same with _artists_ and _albums_.

-They can also create an account to make their personal _playlists_.
+They can also create an account, to create their personal _playlists_.

 ## Try it out